asgharm1999/asgharm1999.github.io/_pages/about.md

 Current
 ======
--	I am currently a Senior Systems Engineer on the Echo program at Lockheed Marting.
+-	I am currently a Senior Systems Engineer and Scrum Master for the platform team at Lockheed Martin.

 Past
 ======